tarantool/doc/sphinx/book/administration.rst

 starting, stopping, rotating logs, logging in to the application's console, and checking status.

-The use of :program:`tarantoolctl` as a client is described in a separate section, :ref:`tarantoolctl connect <administration-tarantoolctl_connect>`.
+Also, you can use :program:`tarantoolctl`
+:ref:`as a client <administration-tarantoolctl_connect>` to connect to another instance of Tarantool server and pass requests.

 --------------------------------------------------------------------------------
 Configuration for tarantoolctl